 You can read my full story below.
 Are parts of it similar to something you’re experiencing?

 Unexpected health changes

-I assumed it was ageing!
-But the problems grew and became unignorable.
+As I was in my forties, I assumed it was ageing!
+But over time the problems grew and became unignorable.

 Changes to everyday life

 I needed help with everyday tasks I had always taken for granted – dressing, cutting food, driving… writing, lifting, carrying…climbing stairs, grasping things…